git-bee/janSQL/doc/5_sql_syntax.md

 Make sure that you use output field alias names when you `ASSIGN TO` using a `SELECT` with joined tables.

 janSQL always creates a new recordset when you execute a `SELECT` statement.
 The janSQLDemo program will release this recordset after the resultset is displayed.
-When you execute the `ASSIGN TO` the given name will be assigned to the new recordset and the recordset itself will not be released until you use `RELEASE TABLE` *[todo: make link to RELEASE TABLE]*.
+When you execute the `ASSIGN TO` the given name will be assigned to the new recordset and the recordset itself will not be released until you use [`RELEASE TABLE`](5_sql_syntax.md#516-release-table).

 ### 5.16 RELEASE TABLE